vippsas/vipps-ecom-api/vipps-ecom-api.md

 parameter to the initiate call:
 [`POST:/ecomm/v2/payments`](https://vippsas.github.io/vipps-ecom-api/#/Vipps%20eCom%20API/initiatePaymentV3UsingPOST).

-If the enduser has not already consented to sharing information from Vipps to the merchant the user will be asked for such consent before completing the payment flow.
+If the enduser has not already consented to sharing information from Vipps to the merchant, the user will be asked for any remaining consents before completing the payment flow.
 Once the payment flow is completed the merchant can get the profile information from our Userinfo endpoint.

 A users consent to share information with a merchant applies across our services.
 Thus, if the merchant implements Vipps login